Andrea Gregg is a Licensed Professional Counselor and owner of Hope Grows Center for Counseling,…

 - Work to increase and maintain a highly trained and diverse workforce

-- Research and generate new ideas and report informed recommendations related to crime prevention, intervention, training and response effectiveness informed recommendations related to crime prevention, intervention
+- Research and generate new ideas and report informed recommendations related to crime prevention and intervention, training and response effectiveness informed recommendations related to crime prevention, intervention

 Goals & Objectives

 The commission seeks to forge and strengthen relationships between citizens and the Tuscaloosa Police Department.
 Commission members will work in their neighborhoods, churches or other organizations to gather suggestions and note any concerns regarding crime and public safety.
 Likewise, members will assist the department in educating Tuscaloosa residents about law enforcement goals and other crime and safety matters.

 - Review portions of recruitment and ongoing training programs and making recommendations on future training to ensure officers police with compassion, empathy, integrity and honed communication skills.

 - Examine the police department’s retirement and pay plans to not just attract, but also retain officers.